GoUpNumber/gun.fun/src/wallet/send.md

 Sends coins to an address.

 > ⚠️ Sending your coins gives them to someone else.
-> In general this should be avoided wherever possible.
+> This should be avoided wherever possible.

 ## Synopsis